kubernetes/enhancements/keps/sig-apps/3850-backoff-limits-per-index-for-indexed-jobs/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

+The change is opt-in, it doesn't impact already running workloads.

 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?